 Has the CPE Provider received commercial support (financial or in-kind) in the past 12 months?
+(Y/N)

-(Y/N) utilized in the past 12 months.
+If yes, please provide accurate and detailed written documentation of commercial support utilized in the past 12 months.
 The commercial support agreement (see Policy 9.2 Management of Commercial Support) should include the following:

-- o Names and contact information of organizations that provided commercial support - o Dollar amount received from each organization - o Monetary value and description of in-kind support received - Description of how commercial support was used - Does the CPE Provider anticipate using commercial support in the next 12 months?
+- o Names and contact information of organizations that provided commercial support - o Dollar amount received from each organization - o Monetary value and description of in-kind support received - o Description of how commercial support was used - Does the CPE Provider anticipate using commercial support in the next 12 months?
 (Y/N) - Does the CPE Provider manufacture, distribute, sell, resell, or promote non-CPE products, product groups, services, or commodities?
 (Y/N) - Has the CPE Provider received funding from non-CPE revenue sources in the past 12 months?
 (Y/N)